Introduction#

 ret

-This dot product function does not need to call any other functions, so it only acts as a Callee.
-We can skip the step of saving registers to the stack, which improves the program's execution speed.
+This dot product function does not need to call any functions, so it acts solely as a Callee.
+We can avoid using any s registers to skip the step of saving registers to the stack, thus improving the program's execution speed.

 Test code: